asudbury/use-fetch-with-callbacks/README.md

 > **Explore the full documentation, architecture, and deep technical notes for this project on DeepWiki:**
 >
 > [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/asudbury/use-fetch-with-callbacks)
->
-> - Comprehensive guides, diagrams, and design decisions
-> - Contributor onboarding and advanced usage tips
-> - Maintainer notes, troubleshooting, and best practices
->
-> **This is the canonical knowledge base for the project.
-If you're contributing, maintaining, or deploying, start here!**

 ## ✨ Features